hydroffice/hyo2_soundspeed/docs/app_a_oceanographic_atlases.rst

 In the specific, the package uses the WOA13v2 release that was prepared to address both methodology concerns and, to a lesser extent, quality control concerns which have surfaced since the initial release of WOA13.

-WOA18 was released September 30, 2018.
+WOA18 was released on September 30, 2018.
 It includes approximately 3 million new oceanographic casts added to the WOD, as well as renewed and updated quality control.

+WOA23 was released on February 14, 2024.
+It includes temperature, salinity, oxygen (and parameters Apparent Oxygen Utilization and percent oxygen saturation) and inorganic nutrients (phosphate, silicate, and nitrate).
+WOA23 includes approximately 1.8 million new oceanographic casts added to the WOD since WOA18’s release, as well as renewed and updated quality controls.

 .. _rtofs_based_profiles: